mishravaishnavi/mishravaishnavi/README.md

 # Hi there, I'm Vaishnavi Mishra! 👋

-I'm a passionate student with a love for Data and Coding.
-Welcome to my GitHub profile.
+I'm a passionate student with a good knowledge in Software Testing Field, both in Manual and Automation Technique.

 ## About Me

 - 🌱 I'm always learning and exploring new technologies.
-- 👀 Currently pursuing Computer Science and Engineering.
+- 👀 Completed Bachelor's in Computer Science and Engineering.
 - 🌱 Excited to learn something new always.
 - 💞️ Love to criticise or judge hence chosen testing field.
 - 🐦 Also had interest in web development and contributed as a Frontend developer in some projects.